State Farm Stadium: History

 The roof is made out of translucent Birdair fabric and opens in 12 minutes.
 It is the first retractable roof ever built on an incline.

+In 2024, the Cardinals announced renovations to add two luxury clubs to both endzones: Casitas Garden Club on the South end and Morgan Athletic Club on the North end.
+New tunnel seats and field seats will also be added.

 Events

-Events held at the stadium include Arizona Cardinals home games; public grand opening tours held August 19–20, 2006 (attended by 120,000 people); various shows, expositions, tradeshows and motor sport events; the AIA 4A and 5A state championship games for football; and international soccer exhibition matches.
+Events held at the stadium include Arizona Cardinals home games; public grand opening tours held August 19–20, 2006 (attended by 120,000 people); various shows, expositions, tradeshows and motor sport events; and international soccer exhibition matches.

-The multipurpose nature of the facility has allowed it to host 91 events representing 110 event days between the dates of August 4, 2006, through the BCS National Championship January 8, 2007.
+The multipurpose nature of the facility has allowed it to host 91 events representing 110 event days between August 4, 2006, through the BCS National Championship January 8, 2007.